ianhomer/dotfiles/README.md

 I've not worked out how to automate all configuration.
 Until I do, this is what I manually do on each environment.

+### Initialise a few desktop apps

+#### MacOs

+Open dozer and configure menu hiding.

+Open Alfred, set up privacy options, point configuration to a cloud storage of your choosing, and configure Alfred to your choosing.

+### Alfred

+Alfred Preferences -> Advanced -> Set Preferences folder -> ~/.dotfiles/config/alfred

 ### Keyboard Configuration - MacOS